machingclee/machingclee.github.io/static/media/343-logger-in-spring.010c5813.md

   }
 </style>

-To define a logger it is as simple as defining a `OncePerRequestFilter`.
+To define a logger it is as simple as defining an  `OncePerRequestFilter`.
 Springboot will pick it up to process each request in servlet level:

 ```kt
 @Component